 Menopause comes with hormonal and physical changes, which can also change our anxiety/stress levels.
 Our bodies don’t behave how they always have done and that can feel like we are losing control.
 Our anxiety levels can be higher for no real reason, apart from one very good reason – a lack of progesterone.
 All of a sudden we can feel like we are not coping with everyday situations like we used to.

 Share your feelings with people around you and build a support network.
 Learn to breathe properly, 10 deep full breathes a couple of times a day.
 This can reduce cortisol which then gives the adrenals a chance to increase estrogen and progesterone.

 Try my eating and exercise tips from above for 4 weeks, and if you still feel down then visit your doctor or a psychologist.

 To sum up

-For every single woman dealing with Menopause, you need to understand that the effects of menopause can be minimised.
-The transition will be a little smoother if you are eating the right nutrition, exercising regularly, taking time out to breathes and destress.
-These may seem too simple, however don’t underestimate the big impact simple changes can make.
+For every single woman dealing with Menopause, you need to understand that the effects of menopause can be minimized.
+The transition will be a little smoother if you are eating the right nutrition, exercising regularly, and taking time out to breathes and destress.
+These may seem too simple; however, don’t underestimate the big impact simple changes can make.

 Also, if you are looking for exercise recommendations or a program to deal with the effects of menopause, contact firstname.lastname@example.org.